 - You should be aware of what a co-payment is

 - You should know what co-insurance means and how to determine if the medical provider is in or out of your insurance network

 Ask about any discounts that you might be qualified for when you’re inquiring about the costs of a procedure.
 There are several discounts that may help you pay the bill, including discounts you would not be aware of unless you asked about them.

 Some doctors work with charities to help patients pay their medical bills and you should check to see if you qualify for any programs in which your doctor participates.

 If you have some funds at your disposal, consider asking your hospital about discounts for paying in full within a certain amount of time following the procedure.
 This can drastically reduce the amount you are required to pay.
 It also pays to ask about financial assistance if you do not have much money at your disposal and if you are a lower-income family.

 If you have done all of the above and are still drowning in medical debt, do not hesitate to call a professional.
 The attorneys at SM Law Group, are well-versed in handling medical bills and negotiating for the lowest payments and shortest plans to help you get the debt paid and get on with your life.
-For the times you can not see how the debt will ever be paid, call for a consultation with those who have experience in handling situations like yours.
+We can explore whether bankruptcy may be an option for you, or if simply debt negotiation can resolve your financial troubles.